 January 1st is an arbitrary point in time for setting goals.
 Strictly speaking, it’s no better or worse than October 26th or, say, July 2nd.
 Except for one simple thing: there’s typically no shared conversation about goals on October 26th or July 2nd.
 On January 1st, there is.

-Personally, I like using the turning over of the calendar as a time to refresh goals.
-Not because that’s when it’s “supposed to happen,” but because the holiday is an opportunity and a reminder to think about goals, and discuss them openly.
+I like using the turning over of the calendar as a time to refresh goals.
+Not because that’s when it’s “supposed to happen,” but because the holiday is an opportunity and a reminder to think about goals and discuss them openly.

-Say what you will about New Years’ resolutions, but they do succeed in getting everyone talking, and thinking, about refreshing their goals.
+Say what you will about New Year’s resolutions, but they succeed in getting everyone talking about refreshing their goals.

 It doesn’t matter when you prefer to set goals.
-What does matter is that you put real intention and focus into achieving them.
-But most important of all is that you come back around to check on those goals, and know when they’re ready for a refresh.
+What matters is that you put real intention and focus into achieving them.
+But most important of all is that you come back around to check on those goals and know when they’re ready for a refresh.

 When Does it Make Sense to Refresh Your Goals?

-So if we aren’t basing our goals around the calendar, then how do we know when it does make sense to give them a touch-up?
+So, if we aren’t basing our goals around the calendar, how do we know when it makes sense to give them a touch-up?

-Most likely, you already check up on your goals in some way, to assess your progress and know if you need to change your approach.
-Checking in periodically is not only a good way to keep yourself on track with your goals, but also a great way to keep your goals on track with you.
-The goals themselves should be up to date with where you want to go and what’s currently achievable.
+Most likely, you already check up on your goals in some way to assess your progress and know if you need to change your approach.
+Periodically checking in is an excellent way to keep yourself on track with your goals and a great way to keep your goals on track with you.
+The goals should be up to date with where you want to go and what’s currently achievable.

-Most goals hit a point where they resolve – succeed or fail, win or lose, these goals in some way reach a ‘done’ state.
-Further effort will not help you on these.
+Most goals hit a point where they resolve – succeed or fail, win or lose, these goals somehow reach a ‘done’ state.
+Further effort will not help you with these.

 There are also times when the underlying circumstances change.
 Life is constantly shifting and often proves to be wildly unpredictable.
-The environment in which you committed to those goals may not be the one in which you currently find yourself.
+As a result, the environment in which you committed to those goals may not be where you currently find yourself.

-In either case, you need to refresh your goals to keep them from going stale.
+Either way, you need to refresh your goals to keep them from becoming stale.

 Setting a new goal for yourself (or updating an existing one) is like turning over a new leaf.
 And you’ll have a much better time of turning over a new leaf if you first trim the dead leaves from the branch.
 Your resources – time, energy, money, everything you need to achieve your goals – are finite.
 If you cling to the dead leaves of your tree, the goals that no longer fit your situation, they’ll continue to soak up your attention and your resources, and your tree will struggle to grow.